Background

 - Ingest and retrieve large volumes of time-series data efficiently.

-To meet these goals, we built:
+To meet these goals, we built the HydroServer software stack.
+It consists of:

 - A PostgreSQL-based database using the Django REST Framework for API access.

-Why SensorThings Was Chosen — and Extended
+Why OGC SensorThings Was Chosen — and Extended

 HydroServer adopts SensorThings' core data model (shown below), using it as the backbone of our own system: